UK confident vaccines protect against Indian variant

 LONDON: Britain is confident that existing vaccines will provide protection from a more transmissible Indian coronavirus variant now spreading across the country, Heath Secretary Matt Hancock said on Sunday.

+But further steps to open up the country again have been put in doubt by the Indian strain.

-Hancock told Sky News the government had a "high degree of confidence" that vaccines would stand up to the B1.617.2 variant, following new early data from Oxford University.
+Hancock told Sky News the government had a “high degree of confidence” that vaccines would stand up to the B1.617.2 variant, following new preliminary data from Oxford University.

 “That means that we can stay on course with our strategy of using the vaccine to deal with the pandemic,” he said.

-Britain, one of the countries the worst hit by in the world with over 127,000 deaths, has also seen a rapid deployment of vaccines with nearly 20 million people having been fully vaccinated.
+Britain, one of the worst-hit countries in the world with over 127,000 deaths, has also seen a rapid deployment of vaccines.

 According to government data the case numbers of the Indian variant have risen from 520 to 1,313 this week.